automl/AutomlCup2023/README.md

 ```sh
 sudo singularity build singularity.sif singularity.def
 ```
-When executing a python command with singularity add the following to the python command
+When executing a Python command with singularity add the following to the Python command
 ```sh
 singularity exec --nv -H <path_to_repository> singularity.sif python file.py
 ```